Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Mesoscopic regime

-\end{lemma} \begin{proof} The proof follows from simple modifications of the arguments given in Sec.
-3 of \cite{K07}.
-In fact, further simplifications occur due to the cyclic condition $\sum_{k=1}^{m}\alpha_{k}=0$ and the fact that the singularities $\mu_{k}$ have non-zero imaginary part ($k=1,\ldots,m$). \end{proof}
+\begin{pf} The proof follows from simple modifications of the arguments given in Section~3 of \cite{K07}.
+In fact, further simplifications occur due to the cyclic condition $\sum_{k=1}^{m}\alpha_{k}=0$ and the fact that the singularities $\mu_{k}$ have nonzero imaginary part ($k=1,\ldots,m$). \end{pf}

-Note that $\chi_{N}$ and the coefficients $\beta_{N}$ and $\gamma_{N}$ can be computed from the relations:
+Note that $\chi_{N}$ and the coefficients $\beta_{N}$ and $\gamma _{N}$ can be computed from the relations:

-Therefore, our plan will be to compute the asymptotics of $Y(z)$ and then, by making use of identities \eqref{coeffid}, evaluate the right-hand side of \eqref{diffid} to the desired accuracy in the limit as $N \to \infty$.
+Therefore, our plan will be to compute the asymptotics of $Y(z)$ and then, by making use of identities (\ref{coeffid}), evaluate the RHS of (\ref{diffid}) to the desired accuracy in the limit as $N \to\infty $.
 We will find that the error terms in the asymptotics are uniform in the variables $\{\alpha_{k}\}_{k=1}^{m-1}$ belonging to a compact subset of

-This uniformity property then allows us to integrate the identity \eqref{diffid} recursively with respect to $\{\alpha_{k}\}_{k=1}^{m-1}$ and obtain asymptotics for the characteristic function \eqref{multint}.
-The asymptotics of $Y(z)$ in the limit $N\to\infty$ can be obtained by using an appropriate Riemann-Hilbert problem.
+This uniformity property then allows us to integrate the identity (\ref{diffid}) recursively with respect to $\{\alpha_{k}\} _{k=1}^{m-1}$ and obtain asymptotics for the characteristic function~(\ref{multint}).
+The asymptotics of $Y(z)$ in the limit $N\to\infty$ can be obtained by using an appropriate Riemann--Hilbert problem.
 Although this technique is nowadays standard, for the reader's convenience we will briefly summarise the necessary ingredients of the corresponding calculation.